redis/redis-doc/topics/cluster-spec.md

 trigger an update of the client view.

-Clients usually need to fetch a complete list of slots and mapped node addresses in two different moments:
+Clients usually need to fetch a complete list of slots and mapped node addresses at two different moments:

 * At startup in order to populate the initial slots configuration.
 * When a `MOVED` redirection is received.